New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs

 where $\FF$ is the set of variables, $\CC$ is the set of constraints, coefficients $A_{j,i},b_j,c_i$ are known locally, and the inequality $\unlhd$ can be $\leq$, $=$, or $\geq$, depending on the LP formulation.
 In the distributed setting, each node $v\in V$ in the network ``owns'' one or more variables $x_i\in\FF$.
 Furthermore, in the \local (resp. \slocal) model, each node $v\in V$ knows the local constraints and variables involving nodes within its radius-$T$ neighborhood $\NN_T[v]$.

-\subparagraph{Types of distributed LPs.} There are three classes of distributed LP formulations: node-based, edge-based, and node-edge-based.
+\subparagraph{Types of Distributed LPs.} There are three classes of distributed LP formulations: node-based, edge-based, and node-edge-based.
 In the first one, each node $v\in V$ is associated with a variable $x_v$.
 In the second, each node has a variable $x_{(v,u)}$ for each $u\in \NN[v]$.
-In this case, nodes $v$ and $u$ should agree on the value of $x_{(v,u)}$.
+Since an edge $(u,v)\in E$ is shared by both endpoints, we require that the two local copies coincide, i.e., $x_{(v,u)} = x_{(u,v)}$.
+In other words, $v$ and $u$ must agree on a common value for their shared edge variable.
 In the latter formulation, each node is associated with both a variable $x_v$ and a set of variables $x_{(v,u)}$ shared with its neighborhood.

 There are different types of local outputs for each class of distributed LP.
 For node-based LPs, the local output is a real value $x_v\in\mathbb{R}^{\geq 0}$ for each node $v\in V$, whereas for edge-based LPs, each node pair $(v,u)\in E$ agrees on and outputs a real value $x_{(u,v)}$.
 Consequently, for node-edge LPs, each node outputs both $x_v$ and the incident edge values $x_{(v,u)}$.
 These local outputs must collectively satisfy the constraint set of the LP.
 That is, the union of all local outputs across the network must form a globally feasible solution to the LP, meaning that the variable assignments computed and output by the nodes must jointly satisfy all constraints of the LP formulation.